funktotheface/Delim/README.md

 * The user interface and layout were intentionally designed to be simple and self-explanatory, minimizing cognitive load and making navigation intuitive for all users.

 ## 2.Serene Aesthetic
-* A calm, muted blue color scheme was chosen to create a serene and undistracting experience, aligning with the app’s goal of providing a stress-free tool for kitchen organization.
+* A calm, muted blue color scheme was chosen to create a serene and non distracting experience, aligning with the app’s goal of providing a stress-free tool for kitchen organization.

 ## 3. Screen Reader Compatibility
 * HTML accessibility features, such as ARIA labels, were implemented to ensure the app is fully functional with screen readers, improving usability for visually impaired users.